CloudTechy/stockmanager-backend/README.md

-# StockManagerB
+# StockManager

-StockManagerB is an **inventory and stock management system** designed to help businesses efficiently track their stock levels, manage inventory processes, and streamline operations.
-Built with a **modern tech stack**, StockManagerB provides a **user-friendly interface** for managing stock data, real-time updates, and accurate reporting.
+StockManager is an **inventory and stock management system** designed to help businesses efficiently track their stock levels, manage inventory processes, and streamline operations.
+Built with a **modern tech stack**, StockManager provides a **user-friendly interface** for managing stock data, real-time updates, and accurate reporting.

 ## Key Features